-For $PM{10}$ , Defra's background concentrations and/or any local monitoring and modelling data can be used to determine whether the 24-hour mean objective is likely to be exceeded as a result of the construction activities.
-The risk of $PM{10}$ exceedences will be greatest at receptors very close to the site boundary, especially if combined with $PM{10}$ from a major road, or other source.
+For PM, Defra's background concentrations and/or any local monitoring and modelling data can be used to determine whether the 24-hour mean objective is likely to be exceeded as a result of the construction activities.
+In London for example this may include London Air Quality Network (LAQN) maps.
+The risk of PM exceedences will be greatest at receptors very close to the site boundary, especially if combined with PM from a major road, or other source.